ArduPilot/ardupilot_wiki/plane/source/docs/guide-esc-calibration.rst

 ===================

 New ESC's using protocols other than PWM often do not require calibration.
-Some examples include CAN, OneShot, and DShot.
+Some examples include CAN and DShot.
 The digital signals replace the need for PWM calibration and are usually pre-set to a range of 1000us to 2000us.